bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ### Request Cancellation and Rejection {#cancel-request}

+Once a request stream has been opened, the request MAY be cancelled by either endpoint for the reasons given in
+{{Section 9 of SIP2.0}}.
+Cancellations are categorised as either graceful or abrupt.
+An endpoint MAY abruptly cancel any request by resetting the stream using a `RESET_STREAM` frame and aborting the reception of further data on that stream using a `STOP_SENDING` frame as described in {{Section 2.4 of QUIC-TRANSPORT}}.

+The user agent client SHOULD gracefully cancel requests if the response is no longer of interest by using the CANCEL frame.
+For example, where a user agent client is attempting to reach a user at multiple endpoints, and has already received a final response from one endpoint that it is satisfied with.

+User agent clients MAY use the error code SIP3_REQUEST_CANCELLED to abruptly cancel requests.
+Upon receipt of this error code, user agent servers MAY abruptly terminate the response using the error code SIP3_REQUEST_REJECTED if no processing was performed.
+User agent clients MUST NOT use the SIP3_REQUEST_REJECTED error code, except when a user agent server has requested closure of the request stream with this error code.

-Once a request stream has been opened, the request MAY be cancelled by either endpoint.
-A user agent client SHOULD gracefully cancel a request by using the CANCEL frame.
-A user agent server receiving a `CANCEL` request (not frame) MUST respond to the request immediately with a 405 Method Not Allowed error as described in
+A user agent server receiving a `CANCEL` request (not frame) MUST respond to the request immediately with a 405 Method Not Allowed error as described in Section 21.4.6 of [SIP2.0].
+A user agent server receiving a CANCEL frame for a stream that has not been opened MUST be treated as a connection error of type SIP3_CANCEL_FRAME_CLOSED.
-{{Section 21.4.6 of SIP2.0}}.

-> **Author's Note:** This is because the `CSeq` header has been removed, so we can't use the `CANCEL` request.
+> **Author's Note:** This is because the `CSeq` header has been removed, so the `CANCEL` request method cannot be used.

-An endpoint MAY abruptly cancel any request by resetting both the sending and receiving parts of the streams by sending a `RESET_STREAM` frame (see {{Section 19.4 of QUIC-TRANSPORT}}) and a `STOP_SENDING` frame (see
-{{Section 19.5 of QUIC-TRANSPORT}}).
+The user agent server cancels requests if they are unable or choose not to respond.
+User agent server cancellations are always abrupt cancellations.
 When the user agent server abruptly cancels a request without performing any application processing, the request is considered "rejected".
-The server SHOULD abort its response stream with the error code SIP3_REQUEST_REJECTED.
+The user agent server SHOULD abort its response stream with the error code SIP3_REQUEST_REJECTED.
 In this context, "processed" means that some data from the request stream was passed to some higher layer of software that might have taken some action as a result.
 The user agent client can treat requests rejected by the user agent server as though they had never been sent at all, and may be retried later.

 User agent servers MUST NOT use the SIP3_REQUEST_REJECTED error code for requests that were partially or fully processed.
 When a server abandons a response after partial processing, it SHOULD abort its response stream with the error code SIP3_REQUEST_CANCELLED.

-User agent clients SHOULD use the error code SIP3_REQUEST_CANCELLED to cancel requests.
-Upon receipt of this error code, user agent servers MAY abruptly terminate the response using the error code SIP3_REQUEST_REJECTED if no processing was performed.
-User agent clients MUST NOT use the SIP3_REQUEST_REJECTED error code, except when a user agent server has requested closure of the request stream with this error code.

 ### Malformed requests and responses {#malformed}